 Soothe those aching muscles without having to shell out thousands up front.

 Hot tubs are a simple luxury that can make your home feel like a spa.
-But with most models costing upwards of $5,000, you may want to consider your financing options to help spread out the cost.
+But with many models costing $5,000 or more, you may want to consider your financing options to help spread out the cost.

 How can I finance a hot tub?

 - Personal loan.
 With a personal loan, you can finance your hot tub, as well as delivery and installation expenses.
-Many lenders allow you to borrow up to $50,000 — sometimes even more — though you’ll need good to excellent credit to qualify.
+Most lenders allow you to borrow up to $50,000, but you’ll need good to excellent credit to qualify for the lowest rates.

 - Credit card.
 You could potentially finance all or a portion of your jacuzzi with your credit card.
 Just keep in mind that a balance of more than 30% of your credit limit can hurt your credit score.
 And credit cards tend to come with higher interest rates than personal loans — unless you’re able to take advantage of a card with a 0% introductory rate.